MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 	1. Provide **First Name** as John and **Last Name** as Doe.

-	1. Provide your personal email as **Email**.
+	1. Provide your personal or work email as **Email**.
 This will be used in a future lab where you will receive an email.

 	1. Click **Save & Close**.